zhbhun/alter-core/README.md

 This library is provided under the [Alter SDK License Agreement](LICENSE.md).
 The sample code in this repository is provided under the [Alter Samples License](ios-example/LICENSE.md).

+This library uses open source software, see the list of our [OSS dependencies and license notices](license/README.md).

 # 🚀 Use Cases

 Any app or game experience that uses an avatar as a profile picture or for character animations.
 The only limit is your imagination.